shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-02.md

 Not only that, but it also increases the time it takes to use the navigation by an average of two seconds.

 Unfortunately, offering all of your possible links at once is unfeasible.
-Luckily, there’s a way you can get the best of both worlds.

-Joe Toscano, an experience design consultant, recommends using combo navigation.

-Toscano writes,

-“Combo navigation allows the user to see the options they need the most and makes the rest accessible in a hamburger menu or something similar. […] The site’s content is laid out so well that I don’t need nav buttons.
-I can scroll the page and get where I want very easily.
+Luckily, there are alternatives to a hamburger menu. <a href="https://www.webdesignerdepot.com/2017/08/5-smart-alternatives-to-the-hamburger-menu/" target="_blank">Here's an article</a> that outlines five different alternatives to the classic hamburger menu.

 ### Tip #3: KISS (Keep it simple, stupid)